-[1] In the case of the ESF, this list contains the common output indicators for which targets have been set and all output
+&lt;sup>[1] In the case of the ESF, this list contains the common output indicators for which targets have been set and all output indicators specific to the programme.

-[2] Target values are optional for output indicators in technical assistance.
+&lt;sup>[2] Target values are optional for output indicators in technical assistance.
 Target values can be given for the total (men + women) or divided by gender.
 "M" = men, "W" = women, "T" = total.